 When you’re starting a business, there are a lot of things to think about – where to set up shop, what kind of business to start, and how to market your product or service.
 One thing that may not be on your radar is the type of legal structure your business should have.

 If you’re wondering how to start an LLC in Iowa, you’ve come to the right place.
-This article will walk you through the steps involved in setting up this type of business entity.
-We’ll also answer some common questions about LLCs, so you can make an informed decision about whether this structure is right for your business.
+Here, I’ll walk you through the steps involved in setting up this type of business entity.
+I’ll also answer some common questions about LLCs, so you can make an informed decision about whether this structure is right for your business.
 Let’s get started!

 What is an LLC?